 When the domain ${D}$ has a smooth boundary, the problem considered by us has been satisfactory resolved by Wu in \cite{Wu}.
 In our work we generalise the results obtained by Wu.
 The essential difference compared to \cite{Wu} is that we do not require smoothness of the considered domain $D$.
 The domains we consider are irregular fractals of some special but still general type including the Koch snowflake domain.
 In addition, we study quantitative estimates of the tunnelling effect in our setting.
 Namely, we consider cut-off potentials and we estimate the rate at which they suppress the semigroup kernel $p_t(x,y)$ when $x,y$ are separated by the boundary $K=\partial D$, see Section \ref{sec5} below.

-In order to deal with irregular domains, we develop {{} a new} approach, different than in Wu.
+In order to deal with irregular domains, we develop {{} a new} approach, different from one developed by Wu.
 For the case of the separation problem, it is still an elementary and simple probabilistic argument based on {{} the} Paley-Zygmund inequality and Blumenthal's zero-one law.
 It becomes more involved Brownian paths analysis for the quantitative description of the tunnelling.